Secretary of State for Health and Social Care: History

-The first Boards of Health were created by Orders in Council dated 21 June, 14 November and 21 November 1831.
-In 1848, a General Board of Health was created with lay members as its leadership and the first commissioner of woods and forests as its president.
-In 1854, this board was reconstituted and the president appointed separately.
-However, the board was abolished in 1858 and its function of overseeing the local boards was transferred to a new Local Government Act Office within the Home Office.
+The first Boards of Health were created by Orders in the Council dated 21 June, 14 November, and 21 November 1831.
+In 1848, a General Board of Health was established with lay members in leadership roles and the first commissioner of woods and forests as its president.
+In 1854, this board was reconstituted, and the president was appointed separately.
+However, the board was abolished in 1858, and its function of overseeing local boards was transferred to a new Local Government Act Office within the Home Office.
 From 1871, that function was transferred to the new Local Government Board.

-The Ministry of Health was created in by the Ministry of Health Act 1919 as a reconstruction of the Local Government Board.
-Local government functions were eventually transferred to the minister of housing and local government, leaving the Health Ministry in charge of Health proper.
+The Ministry of Health was created by the Ministry of Health Act 1919 as a reconstruction of the Local Government Board.
+Local government functions were eventually transferred to the minister of housing and local government, leaving the Health Ministry in charge of health matters.

-From 1968, it was amalgamated with the Ministry of Social Security under the secretary of state for social services, until a de-merger of the Department of Health and Social Security on 25 July 1988.
+From 1968, it was amalgamated with the Ministry of Social Security under the secretary of state for social services, until the de-merger of the Department of Health and Social Security on 25 July 1988.

-Since devolution in 1999, the position holder's responsibility for the NHS is mainly restricted to the health service in England, with the holder's counterparts in Scotland and Wales responsible for the NHS in Scotland and Wales.
-Prior to devolution, the secretaries of state for Scotland and Wales had those respective responsibilities, but the Department of Health had a larger role than now in the co-ordination of health policy across Great Britain.
-Health services in Northern Ireland have always had separate arrangements from the rest of the UK, and are currently the responsibility of the health minister in the Northern Ireland Executive.
+Since devolution in 1999, the position holder's responsibility for the NHS is mainly restricted to the health service in England, while the holders' counterparts in Scotland and Wales are responsible for the NHS in Scotland and Wales.
+Prior to devolution, the secretaries of state for Scotland and Wales had those respective responsibilities, but the Department of Health played a larger role than it does now in the coordination of health policy across Great Britain.
+Health services in Northern Ireland have always had separate arrangements from the rest of the UK and are currently the responsibility of the health minister in the Northern Ireland Executive.

-A small number of health issues remain reserved matters, that is, they are not devolved.
+A small number of health issues remain reserved matters, meaning they are not devolved.

-According to Jeremy Hunt the department receives more letters than any other government department and there are 50 officials in the correspondence unit.
+According to Jeremy Hunt, the department receives more letters than any other government department, and there are 50 officials in the correspondence unit.